How To Choose The Right Material for Your RF Welding Applications

 Material options for buffers include polyester and silicone rubber.
 To prevent arcs across the platen plates, the RF welding operator must use the buffer with tear seal tools as a voltage barrier.

 Questions about choosing the right material for your rf welding application?
-Contact a member of the MarkPeri team today!
+Our dedicated team of expert support staff is happy to help.
+Contact us today!